krishnakaushik25/Tweets_classifier_NLP/README.md

 ##### Task content: build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.
 You’ll have access to a dataset of 10,000 tweets that were hand classified.

+The dataset is available at [Kaggle](https://www.kaggle.com/c/nlp-getting-started/data)(train and test data).

 > We will use various machine learning models to see how accurate they are in classifying disaster tweets.The models explored are:

 * Using linear model RidgeClassifier and scikit-learn's CountVectorizer to count the words, and modelling by  EDA(Exploratory Data Analysis), Bag of Words, TF IDF, GloVe( global vectors for word representation) and implementing Baseline Model with GloVe(NLP_with_Disaster_Tweets.ipynb)